Geometrical Product Specification and Verification: Background

 Other ISO technical committees are strongly related to ISO TC 213.

-ISO Technical Committee 10 is in charge of the standardization and coordination of technical product documentation (DPT).
+ISO Technical Committee 10 is in charge of the standardization and coordination of technical product documentation (TPD).

-The GPS&V standards describe the rules to define geometrical specifications which are further included in the DPT.
-The DPT is defined as the:
+The GPS&V standards describe the rules to define geometrical specifications which are further included in the technical product documentation.
+The technical product documentation is defined as the:

 "means of conveying all or part of a design definition or specification of a product".

-The DPT can be either a conventional documentation made of two dimensional Engineering drawings or a documentation based on Computer-aided design (CAD) models with 3RD annotations.
+The technical product documentation can be either a conventional documentation made of two dimensional engineering drawings or a documentation based on computer-aided design (CAD) models with 3RD annotations.
 The ISO rules to write the documentation are mainly described in ISO 128 and ISO 129 series while the rules for 3RD annotations are described in ISO 16792.

 ISO Technical Committee 184 develops standards that are closely related to GPS&V standards.
-In particular ISO TC 184/SC4 develops ISO 10303 standard known as STEP standard.
+In particular ISO TC 184/SC4 develops ISO 10303 standard known as STEP standard (see STEP-file).

-GPS&V shall not to be confused with the use of ASME Y.14.5 which is often referred to as Geometric Dimension and Tolerance (GD&T).
+GPS&V shall not to be confused with the use of ASME Y.14.5 which is often referred to as geometric dimensioning and tolerancing (GD&T).